z669016/adventofcode-2017/README.md

 ## Day 23
 Part one is straight forward ... part 2 requires you to analyse the assembly code and determine what it does.
 It counts the numbers between values of b and c which are non-prime numbers.
+I didn't solve this one myself, but got the solution from Reddit.
+Sorry, just not my type of puzzle.

 ## Day 24
 Quite simple if you use a kind of depth-first-search to create bridges (chains of components) from the options you